felliott/isp-deploy/README.md

 Translations are stored in the [`/app/locales/`](https://github.com/CenterForOpenScience/isp/tree/develop/app/locales) folder of the ISP repo under a two- or four- letter language code.
 The language-specific subdirectories may also include a `config.js` file for overriding i18n functionality provided by ember-18n.
 Right-to-left (RTL) language support and pluralization options can be set here.

-# Setting up ISP / Experimenter / Jam
+# Deploying

+The following instructions are for setting up a full ISP + Experimenter + JamDB deployment.
+You will need to install [docker](https://www.docker.com/products/docker-desktop) and [docker-compose](https://docs.docker.com/compose/install/) on the host system.

 The general process for setting up ISP will be, for each constituent project: